Xetes/xts_toka/README.md

 # xts-toka
-This is a hair clip script for FiveM
+This is a hair clip script for FiveM.
-Delete the -main part from the folders name
+Delete the -main part from the folders name.